Shaun L. McKay, Ed.D.

 During his career, Dr. McKay has garnered progressive academic and administrative experience, demonstrating significant career achievement in the areas of campus administration, academic program development, budget and finance, strategic planning, and institutional assessment.
 He has also taught both undergraduate and doctorate level courses at several institutions.
 Prior to joining SCCC, Dr. McKay served as Director of Planning for the Community College of Baltimore County and spent eight years in various positions at Morgan State University.

-Active in national and local organizations, Dr. McKay has received numerous awards for distinguished service in higher education.
+Active in national and local organizations, Dr. McKay has received numerous awards for distinguished service in higher education, including the prestigious John & Suanne Roueche Excellence Award from the League for Innovation.
+He serves as a Systems Appraiser for the Academic Quality Improvement Program (AQIP) of the Higher Learning Commission-North Central Association and served on the Editorial Board of the Journal of Student Affairs Research and Practice (JSARP).
 He was selected from among an international pool of applicants as one of 33 community college senior administrators to attend the prestigious Executive Leadership Institute sponsored by the League for Innovation.
-He serves as a Systems Appraiser for the Academic Quality Improvement Program (AQIP) of the Higher Learning Commission-North Central Association and served on the Editorial Board of the Journal of Student Affairs Research and Practice (JSARP).
 Dr. McKay participated with 19 public, private, and non-profit organizations from across the country to explore ideas and concepts in lifelong learning in order to formulate a policy agenda for the American Council on Education (ACE)’s Center for Lifelong Learning.
 He previously served as a member of ACE’s Commission on Effective Leadership.
 Dr. McKay was a member of the faculty of the Future Leaders Institute through the American Association of Community Colleges (AACC) and for the Executive Leadership Institute through the League for Innovation.
-He also serves as a member of AACC’s Commission on Diversity, Inclusion and Equity.
+He also serves as a member of AACC’s Commission on Diversity, Inclusion and Equity, as well as its Presidents Academy Executive Committee (PAEC).

 He has also served as a member of the SUNY Chancellor’s Advisory Group on Leadership and Professional Development, and has participated in the President’s Leadership Academy offered by the Association of Community College Trustees (AACT).
 Before joining the administration of SCCC, Dr. McKay was appointed and served as the Chancellor’s representative of the Community College of Baltimore County to the University Systems of Maryland/Maryland Association of Community Colleges (USM/MACC) Solutions Committee.
 This committee was responsible for follow-up activities associated with a capacity study for the State of Maryland.